Hamas frees first batch of hostages under temporary cease-fire, including 13 Israelis

 Since the war began, Israel barred all imports into Gaza, except for a trickle of supplies from Egypt.

-Its ban on fuel — which it said could be diverted to Hamas — caused a territory-wide blackout.
+Its ban on fuel, which it said could be diverted to Hamas, caused a territory-wide blackout.
 Hospitals, water systems, bakeries and shelters have struggled to keep generators running.
-Amid food shortages, U.N. officials had warned in recent weeks of the potential for starvation.
+Amid food shortages, U.N. officials had warned in recent weeks of potential starvation.

 During the truce, Israel agreed to allow the delivery of 130,000 liters (34,340 gallons) of fuel per day — still only a small portion of Gaza’s estimated daily needs of more than 1 million liters.